MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/network-requirements.md

 > [!IMPORTANT]
 > When listing multiple addresses for the `noProxy` settings, don't add a space after each comma to separate the addresses.
 The addresses must immediately follow the commas.
->

-## Internal Port Listening
+## Internal port listening

-As a notice, you should be aware that the appliance VM is configured to listen on the following ports.
+Be aware that the appliance VM is configured to listen on the following ports.
 These ports are used exclusively for internal processes and do not require external access:

 - 8443 – Endpoint for Microsoft Entra Authentication Webhook
 - 10257 – Endpoint for Arc resource bridge metrics
 - 10250 – Endpoint for Arc resource bridge metrics
 - 2382 – Endpoint for Arc resource bridge metrics

 ## Next steps